uwiger/gproc/doc/gproc.md

-Starts the gproc server.

-This function is intended to be called from gproc_sup, as part of starting the gproc application.<a name="table-0"></a>
+Starts the gproc server.This function is intended to be called from gproc_sup, as part of starting the gproc application.<a name="table-0"></a>

 ###table/0##